What is an iTDS?

 An iTDS is only used to manage and distribute your transforms and their configurations.
 The actual transform code is hosted on another web server which is also hosted by the end-user.
 For detailed documentation on configuring an iTDS please visit our Developer Portal.

-- An iTDS server is delivered as a VMware image in OVF format.
+- as a VM image in OVA format which is pre-configured with docker containers.
 If you want to use the image with other virtual machine providers you’ll need to convert it using the respective converters.

-- The server is delivered as a downloadable virtual image - no hardware is included with the server.
+- The server is delivered as a virtual format that is downloaded on to a computer and no hardware is included.

 - Hardware Requirements: